Henri Pirenne

-Henri Pirenne (/fr/; 23 December 1862 – 24 October 1935) was a Belgian historian.
+Henri Pirenne (/fr/; 23 December 1862 – 24 October 1935) was a Belgian nationalist and historian.
 A medievalist of Walloon descent, he wrote a multivolume history of Belgium in French and became a prominent public intellectual.
 Pirenne made a lasting contribution to the study of cities that was a controversial interpretation of the end of Roman civilization and the rebirth of medieval urban culture.
 He also became prominent in the nonviolent resistance to the Germans who occupied Belgium in World War I.

 Henri Pirenne's reputation today rests on three contributions to European history: for what has become known as the Pirenne Thesis, concerning origins of the Middle Ages in reactive state formation and shifts in trade; for a distinctive view of Belgium's medieval history; and for his model of the development of the medieval city.
+His magnus opus, Histoire de Belgique is a classic in nationalist histography and comprehensively traces the origin of the modern Belgian state.

 Pirenne argued that profound social, economic, cultural, and religious movements in the long term resulted from equally profound underlying causes, and this attitude influenced Marc Bloch and the outlook of the French Annales School of social history.
-Though Pirenne had his opponents, notably Alfons Dopsch who disagreed on essential points, several recent historians of the Middle Ages have taken Pirenne's main theses, however much they are modified, as starting points.
+Though Pirenne had his opponents in the 20th and early 21st century, notably Alfons Dopsch who disagreed on essential points, several recent historians of the Middle Ages have taken Pirenne's main theses, however much they are modified, as starting points.

+A data-driven study on coin flow and the relative speed of trading routes in and around the Mediterranean sea, published in 2024, substantially reestablishes the main gist of Pirenne's argument about the transformation of Western and Byzantine sea-trade around the Mediterranean during the rise the Caliphate: On the first map [charting coin flow from 450-630] the Mediterranean still looks like a tightly integrated commercial web, the second one [charting coin-flow after the establishment of the Umayyad Caliphate, from 713-900] looks like someone cut the sea in half with a ceremonial scimitar. [...]
+So it seems the key argument of Pirenne’s 1937 posthumous work Mahomet et Charlemagne rings true: The Germanic invasions may have ruptured the political fabric of the late Roman world, but not its commercial unity.
+That was shattered when the Arab conquests cut Christian Europe off from its eastern markets, forcing a new northern center of gravity.
+It wasn’t the Visigoths who ended antiquity but rather the Caliphs.
+To put it another way: Modern Europe owes its existence to its civilizational competitor, the Islamic world, remarks a review of this study published in June 2026.